 The second bridge

-The second bridge and the lock are in the grounds of Ballygalane Lock, which is private property; I am grateful to the owner for permitting me to take photographs.
+The second bridge and the lock are in the grounds of Ballygalane House, which is private property; I am grateful to the owner for permitting me to take photographs.

 The lock is just a short distance downstream of the second bridge and close to the junction with the river.